ziv/cho/docs/rfcs/di.md

 6. Classes can be annotated as injectable using `@Injectable`.
 7. Classes can be annotated as modules using `@Module`.

-This RFC specifies the programming model, resolution semantics, and a minimal runtime API.
+This document specifies the programming model, resolution semantics, and a minimal runtime API.

 ## Motivation